Polycademy/Console-Setup/Rust Setup.md

 Rust Setup
 ==========

-These instructions are relevant for Rust 0.12.
+These instructions are relevant for Rust 1.0

-We need to install Rust windows binary from the official Rust site.
+We need to install 64 bit Rust windows binary from the official Rust site.

-Cargo is not installed with Rust on Windows, so you then go to Cargo official site and download the Windows binaries.

-All binaries should be 64 bit.

 Install Rust into `~/Rust`.
 Do not choose to allow Rust to associate the bin into your PATH.
 You will do this through ZSH.

-Unzip cargo into `~/.cargo`.

 Add these to your `.zshrc`.